chxwsb/it_tools_web_app/README.md

 ## General Info

-This is a simple web application that serves an Excel file via Node.js, presents this data, and allows the user to perform simple actions on it.
+This is a simple web application that serves an Excel file via Node.js, presents this data from Excel file and allows the user to perform simple actions on it.

 ## Used Technologies